Teaching & Supervision

 Research Supervision

-I actively supervise Master's and PhD students in the fields of Computer Vision and Cyber Security.
+Actively supervising Master's and PhD students in Computer Vision and Cyber Security.